 2 lect., 2 lab., 3 cr.
-(Spring) This course provides hands-on training in the use of Excel ad Access.
-Medical, legal and business projects help students
+(Spring) This course provides hands-on training in the use of Excel and Access.
+Medical, legal and business projects help students learn to process specialized documents.
+Group assignments aid in the development of teamwork and decision-making skills.